Garlic Yogurt Sauce

 How to make garlic yogurt sauce

-For a thick consistency, cover the sauce and refrigerate it for at least an hour.
+Step 2- Refrigerate.
+Cover the sauce and refrigerate for at least an hour to thicken.

 - Adjust the consistency.
-Use low-fat yogurt for a thinner and lighter sauce.
-You can also think it out by adding a teaspoon of lemon juice.
-Use Greek or hung or full-fat yogurt for a thick, rich sauce.
+Use low-fat yogurt for a thinner, lighter sauce.
+You can also thin it out by adding a teaspoon of lemon juice or extra virgin olive oil.

 Storage instructions